segabl/pd2-sh-complements/README.md

   - Auto restart delay 5s to 20s -> 5s to 10s
   - Ace: Auto restart chance 10% -> 20%

-*Auto restart is an unconsistent mechanic as it only has a chance to apply once when the drill is placed.
+*Auto restart is an inconsistent mechanic as it only has a chance to apply once when the drill is placed.
 This means if you were lucky you would not need to look after the drill at all, while if you were unlucky, the skill would not do anything for you.*
-*Changing the mechanics to have a chance to trigger everytime the drill breaks and icnreasing the restart chance makes the skill less luck based.*
+*Changing the mechanic to have a chance to trigger everytime the drill breaks and increasing the restart chance makes the skill less luck based.*

 - More Firepower
   - Basic: Shaped charges 1 -> 2